Daniel Sieradski

 Daniel Jonathan Sieradski (born June 19, 1979) is an American writer and activist.
 He was the founding publisher and editor-in-chief of Jewschool, a left-wing Jewish weblog.
 He has been identified as an Orthodox Jew and an anarchist.

 Career

 In 2001, Sieradski, founded Jewschool, which was called "influential" by CNET.
 He has also worked as a web designer and digital strategist with several Jewish organizations, including the Jewish Telegraphic Agency.

 Activism

+Jewish communal engagement

+In November 2007 he closed the main plenary session of the General Assembly of United Jewish Communities in Nashville, Tennessee, alongside other young Jewish innovators including blogger Esther Kustanowitz.
+Speaking as JTA's director of digital media, he criticized Jewish grant makers as "disconnected" and "soul crushing," warning that revolutionary ideas were being "shot down by no less than a dozen Jewish grant-making organizations."

+Sieradski developed "Jew It Yourself," a project he described as "the 21st-century version of The Jewish Catalog" an online platform providing digital tools and crowdsourced resources for self-directed Jewish learning and community-building, including a synagogue finder and customizable prayer books, Haggadot and bentshers.
+As early as 2008 he had acknowledged to JTA that the project was waiting for a "visit from the funding fairy."
+The Forward named him to its 2010 Forward 50 list partly on the strength of the project, describing the site as "slated to launch early next year."
+He also received a grant from the ROI Community, an initiative of the Charles and Lynn Schusterman Family Philanthropies, to develop the project, but the platform never launched.

 Googlebomb

 In 2004, Sieradski organized a so-called googlebomb, an attempt at manipulating Google's search rankings.
 Responding to outrage over the placement of an antisemitic website atop the results on Google's search for the term "Jew" and a call for Google to censor its search results led by Steven Weinstock, Sieradski organized a campaign which replaced the site Jew Watch with Wikipedia's entry on Jews.

 Corner Prophets

 Sieradski organized hip-hop concerts with Israeli and Palestinian rappers, with a defunct project called Corner Prophets, with the stated intention of promoting peace and coexistence through the arts.
 He has also been a DJ on the jointly-operated Israeli-Palestinian FM radio station All For Peace which broadcasts from Ramallah.